Skip to content

 The best way to deal with wasps is to prevent them from becoming a problem in the first place.
 Here are some preventive actions you can take:

-- Keep food and drinks covered when eating outdoors.
+• Keep food and drinks covered when eating outdoors.

-- Keep garbage cans tightly closed.
+• Keep letter bins tightly closed.

-Protecting Small or New Colonies
+Small Wasp Colonies

 Wasps and Hibernation

-Wasps are sociable insects that live in colonies of up to 10,000 workers.
 During the winter months, wasps go through a process of hibernation to survive the cold weather.

 Hibernation Process

-The only wasps that will go into hibernation are queen wasps, who will emerge in the spring to build nests.
-According to Metro, most hibernating queen wasps will die over the winter due to predation by other insects such as spiders.
-However, some may survive and emerge in the spring to start building their nests.
+The only wasps that will go into hibernation are queen wasps, who will emerge in the Spring to build new nests.
+They will remain dormant until the weather warms up in the spring.
+Once the queen wasp emerges from hibernation, she will start to look for a suitable location to build her nest.
+Most hibernating queen wasps will die over the winter due to predation by other insects such as spiders.
+However, a small number survive and emerge in the Spring to carry on the species.

 Impact of Warm Winters